dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 point_stat configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default configuration file for the Point-Stat tool named PointStatConfig_default can be found in the installed share/met/config directory.
-Another version is located in scripts/config.
+The default configuration file for the Point-Stat tool named **PointStatConfig_default** can be found in the installed **share/met/config** directory.
+Another version is located in **scripts/config**.
 We encourage users to make a copy of these files prior to modifying their contents.
 The contents of the configuration file are described in the subsections below.

 Note that environment variables may be used when editing configuration files, as described in :ref:`PB2NC Configuration File <pb2nc configuration file>` for the PB2NC tool.